 This webpage provides numerous resources to help practitioners apply an equity lens to the pandemic response, which is critically important given the exacerbating effect of the pandemic on many of the stressors already impacting vulnerable populations.

-This podcast series looks at various public health aspects of the COVID-19 pandemic, including action in northern and remote communities, First Nations communities, and long-term care facilities.
-There are also episodes on engagement with public health nurses and general infection control and prevention.
+This podcast series looks at various public health aspects of the COVID-19 pandemic, including community preparedness in First Nations and evacuation in northern and remote communities.

 - Novel coronavirus (COVID-19) (First Nations Health Authority, 2020)

 This webpage contains numerous provincial and federal resources aimed at supporting Indigenous communities and individuals during the pandemic.

 - COVID-19 and indoor air: Risk mitigating measures and future-proofing (O’Keeffe and Eykelbosh, June 2021) NEW